-This Standard does not address the determination of divisible surplus, i.e., the aggregate amount of dividends to be distributed to policyholders.
+This standard does not address the determination of divisible surplus, i.e., the aggregate amount of dividends to be distributed to policyholders.
 This determination is a decision to be made by company management in light of many factors, the most significant being the continuing solvency of the company and its ability to fulfill all contractual obligations.

 Individual life insurance policies and annuity contracts may be composed of several distinct agreements, each of which has a defined consideration and benefit structure.
-For example, in addition to the basic benefits, a life insurance policy may include disability and accidental death benefit provisions, term riders, etc. This Standard may be applied separately to any of these different types of agreements which is participating.
+For example, in addition to the basic benefits, a life insurance policy may include disability and accidental death benefit provisions, term riders, etc. This standard may be applied separately to any type of participating agreement.